pawlish81/notes/client/doc/docs/NotesApi.md

 Add a new note

 Creates a new note in the store.
-Duplicates are allowed

 ### Example
 ```java